CANADA IS THE 6th LARGEST OIL PRODUCER IN THE WORLD, AND THE LARGEST SUPPLIER OF OIL TO THE USA. HOW DID WE GET HERE?

 • Discovery of an economic borate deposit in the high Andes, now the Loma Blanca Mine.

 • Overall Management of (later called) PetroKazakstan; sold for US$4.2 billion.

-• Consulted with Texaco; we succeeded in two of three major acquisitions in Kazakstan, including the super-giant Karachaganak field.
+• Consulted with Texaco; two major acquisitions in Kazakstan, including the super-giant Karachaganak field.

 • President of Odyssey Petroleum Corporation; Disposed of all FSU assets and acquired a 50% working interest in high-quality petroleum concessions in Egypt that grew to 40,000 boepd.

 • Farmed out ~$40 million in exploratory wells and initiated the acquisition of the assets in the UK North Sea, leading to first oil production in 2012